asadalam/FINN_MatrixVector_RTL/proj/src/README.md

 The main block is the matrix vector computation unit which multiplies the input activation and weight matrix.
-The multiplication is carried out in steps, with each step multiplying a weight tile of dimension SIMDxPE, where each tile has a word length of TWeightI, with a slice of input activation vector of length SIMD.
+The multiplication is carried out in steps, with each step multiplying a weight tile of dimension SIMDxPE, where each tile has a word length of TW, with a slice of input activation vector of length SIMD.
 The top level file generates the required control signals to generate the weight tile and input activation vector slice.